 The receptionist will check your documents then tell you to sit down and wait to be called by an official.
 If you have an appointment the wait shouldn’t be long.

 When called, the official will review your documents and stamp your passport.
-If you’re not a citizen of a Schengen country you’ll have to pay 96,000 COP.
+If you’re not a citizen of an EU or Schengen country you’ll have to pay 99,000 COP.
 You will need to pay by credit card.

 Then you’re done!